DETAILED ACTION

 detect occurrence of a secondary channel bonding condition ([0016] cable modem enters a partial state based on a condition between the cable modem and CMTS (secondary channel bonding condition detected));

-determine a number of DOCSIS-compatible secondary channels to bond based at least in part on a pre-configured value of a channel bonding parameter stored to the memory of the modem device, wherein the channel bonding parameter controls a maximum quantity of DOCSIS-compatible secondary channels the modem device can bond, and wherein a secondary DOCSIS-compatible channel comprises a maximum bandwidth capacity less than that of a high-bandwidth DOCSIS-compatible channel ([0044] communication device 200 (the cable modem device) executes communication over DOCSIS (channels are DOCSIS-compatible); [0015] cable modem device stores a list of channels that the modem is bonded to (pre-configured value of a channel bonding parameter stored in the memory of the modem, where the parameter controls the number of channels that can be bonded); [0010], [0022], and [0058] cable modem enters partial service mode and bonds smaller bandwidth channels together to create a larger bandwidth pipe (secondary channels comprise less bandwidth capacity) when one of the other channels (high-bandwidth channel) degrades and becomes impaired, so that communication can still be maintained); and
+determine a number of DOCSIS-compatible secondary channels to bond based at least in part on a pre-configured value of a channel bonding parameter stored to the memory of the cable modem device, wherein the channel bonding parameter controls a maximum quantity of DOCSIS-compatible secondary channels the cable modem device can bond, wherein a secondary DOCSIS-compatible channel comprises a maximum bandwidth capacity less than that of a high-bandwidth DOCSIS-compatible channel, and wherein the pre-configured value is less than a total number of secondary uplink channels available to the cable modem device for bonding ([0044] communication device 200 (the cable modem device) executes communication over DOCSIS (channels are DOCSIS-compatible); [0015] cable modem device stores a list of channels that the modem is bonded to (pre-configured value of a channel bonding parameter stored in the memory of the modem, where the parameter controls the number of channels that can be bonded); [0010], [0016]-[0017], [0022], and [0058] cable modem enters partial service mode and bonds smaller bandwidth channels together to create a larger bandwidth pipe (secondary channels comprise less bandwidth capacity and create a high-bandwidth channel) when one of the other channels, that was originally bonded and a part of the full allotment of channels, degrades and becomes impaired, so that communication can still be maintained (impaired channels are not able to be used, so value of list of channels that the modem is bonded to is less than total number of channels available to the cable modem device for bonding since the cable modem device previously had a full allotment of channels that were previously bonded)); and

 based on the occurrence of the secondary channel bonding condition, bond the number of DOCSIS-compatible channel secondary channels, wherein the number of DOCSIS-compatible secondary channels is less than or equal to the pre-configured value of the channel bonding parameter ([0058] cable modem enters partial service mode and bonds smaller bandwidth channels together when one of the other channels degrades and becomes impaired, so that communication can still be maintained, and the cable modem device refrains from using the impaired channel (less than the pre-configured value, as it is now less channels that can be bonded)).